emmanuelkehinde/Loggr/README.md

 ### Installation

-Here is how to integrate the library in your iOS project.
+Here is how to integrate the library into your iOS project.

 #### Swift Package Manager